-- "Enhance deterrence and stability in conjunction with our strategic offensive and other strategic defensive forces.
-Civil defense, as an element of the strategic balance, should assist in maintaining perceptions that this balance is favorable to the US; - "Reduce the possibility that the US could be coerced in time of crisis; - "Provide for survival of a substantial portion of the US population in the event of nuclear attack preceded by strategic warning, and for continuity of government, should deterrence and escalation control fail; and - "Provide an improved ability to deal with natural disasters and other large-scale domestic emergencies."
+• "Enhance deterrence and stability in conjunction with our strategic offensive and other strategic defensive forces.
+Civil defense, as an element of the strategic balance, should assist in maintaining perceptions that this balance is favorable to the US;

+• "Reduce the possibility that the US could be coerced in time of crisis;

+• "Provide for survival of a substantial portion of the US population in the event of nuclear attack preceded by strategic warning, and for continuity of government, should deterrence and escalation control fail; and consist of three major elements, and adhere to the following timetable:

+• "Provide an improved ability to deal with natural disasters and other large-scale domestic emergencies."